Nyerere National Park

 Where to stay at Nyerere National Park

 Sand Rivers is located in the northern part of the Selous Game Reserve, set on a wide curve of the great Rufiji River.
 The camp boasts of eight bush deluxe en suite rooms with big sofas and plunge pools, each one an open-air cottage of timber and thatch, wide and sun-drenched at the front looking way out over the river, soft and shadowy at the rear for essential heat retreat.
-For those looking for more privacy The Rhino House, perched away on a hillside, provides the ultimate cover – a hideaway home for two offering total bush bliss, day and night, with dining a deux, plunge pool, and many other amenities.

 Kiba Point also under Sand Rivers, a fabulous base for your private Selous safari.
 It is a wonderfully private hideaway in the heart of Nyerere.
-This small 8-bed camp (4 rooms) is booked on a totally exclusive basis only.
-It’s the perfect safari house party, your home away from home, with your own safari guide, four-wheel drive vehicles, and boats at your disposal, so you can disappear at will on game drives, expeditions up the river, or barefoot fishing off a rock.
-Each cottage bedroom has giant views, wide verandahs, spreading beds, a plunge pool, and an indoor and outdoor shower.
-The thatched and timber mess area is a broad sweep of sofas, a library, a dining room, and a bar that looks out over an infinity pool, into the Selous wilderness.
+This small 8-bed camp (4 rooms) is booked on an exclusive basis only.
+It’s the perfect safari house party, your home away from home, with your safari guide, four-wheel drive vehicles, and boats at your disposal, so you can disappear at will on game drives, expeditions up the river, or barefoot fishing off a rock.

 Other facilities include a swimming pool overlooking the river, and a private chef.
 Please note that the camp is closed during the rainy season.